Emma Frost: Young X-Men "End of Days"

-In a dystopic future depicted in the final two issues of Young X-Men, an aged Emma Frost (now going by the codename "Diamondheart") is one of only four remaining mutants on "Xaviera", a former mutant safe-haven independent state and utopia.
+An alternate version of Emma Frost appears in a dystopic future depicted in the final two issues of Young X-Men.
+An aged Emma Frost (now going by the codename "Diamondheart") is one of only four remaining mutants on "Xaviera", a former mutant safe-haven independent state and utopia.
 She remains on a team of X-Men with Graymalkin, Wolverine, Anole and an incapacitated and greatly aged Ink, whom she often hopes will speak.
 Dust suddenly appears, now greatly changed in her appearance and persona with altered powers, and proceeds to confront and easily kill each member.
 Emma attempts to fight her, but is quickly suffocated by Dust's whirlwind.